flipstone/retracker/README.markdown

 -------------

 Retracker accepts posts and puts them on an in-memory queue to be processed.
-It will report a success back to the original poster befare this queue has had a chance to process, so no forwarding errors will be propagated back.
+It will report a success back to the original poster before this queue has had a chance to process, so no forwarding errors will be propagated back.

 The processing queue is processed serially for each configured destination.